mjpernot/mysql-rep-admin/README.md

 ### Database Configuration

 For some options to work correctly the report-host and report-port options must be added to each of the slaves mysqld.cnf file and the database restarted.
 It is recommended to add these entries to all slaves including the master database.

 ```
 sudo bash
 vim MYSQL_DIRECTORY/mysqld.cnf
 ```

-Add the following lines to the file.
+Add the following lines to the mysqld.cnf file under the [mysqld] section.
   * report-host and report-port must match up with "name" and "port" entries respectively from the mysql_cfg.py/slave.txt file.

 report-host = HOSTNAME